friendly-traceback/docs/source/syntax_tracebacks_it.rst

        1| def test()
                     ^

-    A function definition statement must end with a colon.
+    You wrote a statement beginning with
+    `def` but forgot to add a colon `:` at the end.

 (73) def: missing comma between function args